 Counselling works for people and it could work for you.

-I take an integrative approach, which means I use a wide range of tools, techniques and therapies.
-While open, non-judgemental and client-led I am also results-oriented, as I recognise that you want to make a real and lasting change.
-Depending on your presenting issue(s) and goals for therapy, my overarching aim is that you will learn to become your own therapist.
+I am an integrative therapist and as such use a wide range of therapeutic approaches, tailored to the client.
+I am results-oriented, as I recognise that you want to make a real and lasting change.